 Centre Co-Director Tamara Russell joined the awesome individual Raquel Lhullier (MCoE Lead for Child and Family Systems Mindfulness) in her home-town of Pelotas Brasil.
 We were there to release the Dragons!
-Read about our adventures in Portuguese here.
+Scroll down to find out about activities on-line and in the UK.
+Or read on to find out more about our adventures in Brazil.

 A launch of the Portuguese version of the book, workshops with young people and educators at Santa Monica School, a visit to the Busy Bees English for Children school, and an interview with the local newspaper.
 And pause ….. get green.